antonioribeiro/sdk/readme.md

 ## Usage

-As soon as you install and enable it, SDK will start storing all information you tell it to, then you can in your application use the SDK Facade to access everything.
+As soon as you install and enable it, Sdk will start storing all information you tell it to, then you can in your application use the Sdk Facade to access everything.
 Here are some of the methods and relatioships available:

 #### Current Session/Visitor

 ```
-$visitor = SDK::currentSession();
+$visitor = Sdk::currentSession();
 ```

 Most of those methods return an Eloquent model or collection, so you can use not only its attributes, but also relational data: